AuthorizeNet/inperson-sdk-ios/README.md

 - (void) creditWithRequest:(CreateTransactionRequest *)r;
 ```

 Perform a credit request.
 The application will receive delegate call back for successful, failed, and canceled transaction flows by setting the `UIViewController` with the `setDelegate` call of `AuthNet` class.

 ```
 /**
 * Perform unlinked CREDIT transaction with request.
-* NOTE: Unlinked Credit request must not have an transaction id (x_trans_id) value.
+* NOTE: Unlinked Credit request must not have a transaction id (x_trans_id) value.
 * @param r The request to send.
 */
 - (void) unlinkedCreditWithRequest:(CreateTransactionRequest *)r;